In this article, you’ll find answers to questions like:

 “Just knowing that a tiny human being was growing inside me was enough for me to kick my lingering bad habits, including diet soda and artificial sweeteners,” she says.
 “I was in great shape and was able to continue exercising and even running up until the day my son was delivered.
 I did indulge in the occasional craving, such as ice cream and onion rings, but I kept everything in check.”

 Allen’s second pregnancy a couple years later also went smoothly while continuing to eat well and exercise almost daily.
 In fact, she logged 800 miles during her second pregnancy.
 Once again, she had a relatively easy delivery when her daughter was born.

 Another factor that can make it difficult to conceive or promote a healthy pregnancy is stress.
-Christine Englestad, division director of Maternal Child Health with the Florida Department of Health Palm Beach, cites research from Ohio State University’s Wexner Medical Center that concluded women who had the highest levels of stress, as measured by a biological indicator found in saliva, took 29 percent longer to get pregnant, and their risk of infertility doubled.
+Christine Englestad, former division director of Maternal Child Health with the Florida Department of Health in Palm Beach County, cites research from Ohio State University’s Wexner Medical Center that concluded women who had the highest levels of stress, as measured by a biological indicator found in saliva, took 29 percent longer to get pregnant, and their risk of infertility doubled.

 It may be no surprise that eating healthy and maintaining a healthy weight are necessary to help ensure a healthy pregnancy.
 But did you know your dental health is just as important?

 Englestad cites a study at the University of Western Australia that examined the oral health of mothers and the average time it took to get pregnant.

 “It took women with poor oral hygiene an average of two months longer to conceive than their healthier counterparts,” she says.
 “While there isn't an exact reason why dental health has an effect on fertility, researchers believe periodontal disease releases an inflammatory chemical that may hinder a fertilized egg from implanting itself into the uterus.”